micky4966/streamtool/README.md

   - Add a stream or import a playlist
   - Add a user
 - Not using transcoding will only remux stream to simple hls output.
-- nvenc/vaapi supported but profiles not yet implemented
+- vaapi soon to be implemented